Your income/salary outcome from Microverse will depend on many different factors, including:

 5. How focused are you on searching for opportunities, networking with potential employers, and negotiating job offers?

 Starting from Day 1 we will give you the tools you need to start growing your network in the tech community.
 As a Microverse student, you will get a personal career coach who will help you navigate through all things related to your job search.
 However, you are still the primary owner of your future career, and we expect you to take charge of it.

 6. What kind of job would you like to have?

 Software development is a large, growing industry with many different fields from Cybersecurity to front-end development.
 Read more about the different types of jobs you could pursue here.

 You can get to know some of our employed alumni here.

 As we'd like to avoid disclosing the exact individuals' salaries, here are some examples based on our experience helping Microverse alumni get jobs:

-The possibilities are endless, which is why we can't tell you exactly how much you will earn once you graduate.
+The possibilities are endless, which is why we can't tell you exactly how much you will earn once you complete the program.
 A lot depends on where you live and what kind of company you are working for, but other factors such as personal preferences will play a role as well.
-However, remember that you will not pay us if you are making less than $1000/month.
+However, remember that you will not pay us if you are making less than $1,000USD/month.